athinakantis/EMA/README.md

 ```

 I initially set the totalPages to zero.
-Later, I use a function I created to calculate how many pages will be needed based on how many total employees there are.
+Later, I use a function I created to calculate how many pages will be needed based on how many total employees or filtered employees there are.

 ```js
 totalPages.current = calcListPages(await getEmployeeCount());